Vindulamj/IntersectionZoo-Docs/docs/source/benchmarking.rst

 **In-distribution performance**: Here, we assess how well the algorithms can generalize when the training and testing context MDPs are the same.
 For this, we leverage Salt Lake City (SLC) CMDP (282 intersections) and Atlanta CMDP (621 intersections) under summer temperature and humidity, with 1/3 of vehicles being CVs.
 Following the IID evaluation protocol, we train and evaluate on the same CMDP.
-The emission benefit histograms are given in Figure 1a for SLC and in 1b for Atlanta.
+The emission benefit histograms are given in Figure (a) for SLC and in (b) for Atlanta.
 As can be seen, both PPO and DDPG fail to generalize, having many failure cases.
 Failures include having higher emissions and/or lower throughput than the human-driving baseline (0\% benefits case).
 While DDPG has a better success rate than PPO, it is still far from being successful.